Nooul/spring-boot-rest-api-helpers/README.md

 ```java
 @SpringBootApplication(scanBasePackages = {"com.myproject", springbootrest});
 ```
-- configure appplication.properties to use snake-case or camelCase for properties in API
+- configure application.properties to use snake-case or camelCase for properties in API
 ```
 spring-boot-rest-api-helpers.use-snake-case = false
 ```